Waltham Cross: The Eleanor Cross

-At the centre of the town is one of the three surviving medieval Eleanor crosses, memorials completed before the end of 1294 commemorating the over-night resting places of the coffin of Eleanor of Castile, wife of King Edward I, on its processional journey from Lincoln to Westminster Abbey in 1290.
+At the centre of the town is one of the three surviving medieval Eleanor crosses, memorials completed before the end of 1294 commemorating the overnight resting places of the coffin of Eleanor of Castile, wife of King Edward I, on its processional journey from Lincoln to Westminster Abbey in 1290.
 It was the only one designed by a foreigner, in name at least, Nicholas Dymenge de Reyns or de Legeri.
-Records, some patched together and non-contemporary, state her body, deceased on 28 November rested at St Albans on the night of 12 December and was carried to what was then Waltham on the following day, where it rested for the night at Waltham Abbey and arrived in London on 14 December.
-A recreation of a fourth such cross, the most southerly, destroyed in the English Civil War is at Charing Cross station less than 1 mi from the abbey in London.
+Records, some patched together and non-contemporary, state that her body, deceased on 28 November, rested at St Albans on the night of 12 December and was carried to what was then Waltham on the following day, where it rested for the night at Waltham Abbey and arrived in London on 14 December.
+A recreation of a fourth such cross, the most southerly, destroyed in the English Civil War, is at Charing Cross station less than 1 mi from the abbey in London.

-In the early 18th century the monument was surveyed by the Society of Antiquaries of London who, advocating its conservation, printed and illustrated the results in the pages of Vetusta Monumenta in 1721.
+In the early 18th century, the monument was surveyed by the Society of Antiquaries of London who, advocating its conservation, printed and illustrated the results in the pages of Vetusta Monumenta in 1721.
 However, restoration did not take place until 1832, when extensive rebuilding was carried out under William Barnard Clarke.
 A further major restoration was carried out in 1885–92, and yet another in 1950–53.

 The cross is hexagonal in plan, in three stages.
 The main stage has three statues of the Queen, each standing in a niche under a canopy, while the other three faces have a niche bisected by a buttress.
 The original sculptures were by Alexander of Abingdon.
 These have been replaced in the course of restoration, but one of the originals can be seen on display at the Victoria and Albert Museum.